JohnVel27/BankManagementSystemJava/README.md

 ## Steps to Create a Banking Management System

-1. Set Up the Development Environment
+-Set Up the Development Environment

   -Install Java Development Kit(JDK) for Java development